-In January.
-The MPCA announced it had shut down coating operations and notified local residents that the company had been emitting the industrial solvent trichloroethylene into the air above their permitted levels.
+The MPCA announced that it had shutdown coating operations and notified local residents that the company had been emitting the industrial solvent trichloroethylene into the air above their permitted levels.
 That resulted in chemical exposure to the nearby area residents above the current health-based value of 2 micrograms per cubic metre of air.

 This had occurred for more than 15 years.
-The agency would not allow the company to restart coating operations, using a new, less toxic solvent, until it agreed to pay a penalty of $4.5 million, participate in two supplemental environment projects totalling $1.5 million, and agreed to ongoing monitoring at an estimated cost of $1 million.
+The agency would not allow the company to restart coating operations, using a new and far less toxic solvent, until it agreed to pay a $4.5 million civil penalty, participate in two supplemental environment projects totaling $1.5 million, and agree to ongoing monitoring at an estimated cost of $1 million.

-“Another critical fact that was not disclosed at the time was that the HBV of 2 micrograms per cubic metre had been at 2,000 until less than nine months before the company self-reported.
+Another critical fact that was not disclosed at the time was that the health-based value of 2 micrograms per cubic metre had been at 2,000 up until less than nine months before the company self-reported.

-The MPCA also excluded information regarding risk.
-The Department of Health provided guidance in their Health Assessment Series on Water Gremlin, published on April 26, 2019, when it said: “HBVs incorporate multiple safety factors intended to protect against human health effects.
+The MPCA also excluded information regarding how one would be at risk.
+Department of Health subsequently provided that guidance in their Health Assessment Series on Water Gremlin, published on April 26, 2019, when it explained that, “HBVs incorporate multiple safety factors intended to protect against human health effects.
 The HBVs are based on the assumption that one is breathing the air 24 hours a day, 7 days a week, for up to a lifetime.

 “It is certainly interesting that the agency is being sued by local residents for knowingly failing to provide all documents related to Water Gremlin,” Gifford said.

 The recent closing of the entire plant was based on 12 elevated blood lead levels in children of Water Gremlin employees over the past two years.
 All details of the employees and lead level exposures are protected by privacy laws regarding health records.
 This makes it impossible for the company to do root-cause analysis.
 “They won’t show us the numbers,” he said.

 “It’s been very interesting how it’s all evolved.
-It’s come down to a judge saying there’s no factual data for many of these claims — relating to environmental issues, labour issues, lead issues — everything.
+It’s come down to a judge saying there’s no factual data for many of these claims — relating to environmental issues, labour issues, lead issues — everything.”

 “We are complying with everything the MPCA is telling us to do, even though much of it’s not necessary because we are not a lead smelter and we do not deal with lead oxide, which is where the problems with lead are.
 We take hard lead and produce parts from hard lead, not oxides.”